[originally published 2018-02-23; revised 2018-09-10]

 The news of the availability in America of Geologic boules is disturbing.
 It suggests that we might see in the boules market what we’ve seen in, for example, the books market.
 A giant chain store moves into a market and drives out small independent vendors by offering a limited set of the most popular items at much lower prices.
 Customers gain by getting lower prices on the most popular items, but they lose their small local independent vendors, and with them they lose a lot of the options that they once had.
 Petanque America (and its counterpart in Canada, Marcod) is not something that we want to lose.
 Petanque America has been a reliable supporter of petanque in the USA for many years, as well as a consistently reliable source of high-quality boules and equipment.
 Without Petanque America and the Petanque Amelia Island Open, American petanque would be a pale shadow of its present self.

 Having studied the Geologic lineup, I’m pretty sure that Petanque America will continue to dominate the market for leisure boules.
-For serious players Geologic’s low-end leisure boules are laughable.
+Geologic’s low-end leisure boules are laughable.
 Discovery 300 leisure boules cost twice as much as Chinese leisure boules and I have no evidence that they are significantly better in any way.
 This is good news for Petanque America, whose bread-and-butter is leisure boules.

 When it comes to competition boules, the situation is less clear.
 Geologic’s advantage is price; its disadvantage is its limited range of options.
-The Alpha is the cheapest competition boule on the market and we can expect that will make it attractive to beginning players.
+The Alpha is the cheapest competition boule on the market and we can expect that the Alpha’s reasonable price will make it attractive to beginning players.
 But the Alpha options are so limited that I think it unlikely that players, as they improve, will buy Alphas as their second set of competition boules.